19 STEAM-Focused Programs Around Atlanta

 Technology and creative thinking make so many advances in our daily lives it’s often hard to keep up.
 It’s up to parents to take advantage of local resources.
 Here are schools, camps, programs and museums that emphasize STEAM (science, technology, engineering, art and math) for kids.

 Through design thinking, project-based learning and maker, design and engineering efforts, students engage with their community in order to innovate.
-Students design prosthetic hands with 3D printers, create bio-engineering solutions, draft digital blueprints and more.
-This learning naturally integrates science, technology, engineering and mathematics.
+Students collaborate with for-profit and non-profit organizations, create bio-engineering solutions, draft digital blueprints and more.
+This learning naturally integrates science, technology, engineering, and mathematics.

 Camps provide an opportunity for kids to see how science works in the real world.
 Options include experiments and projects in Video Game Creation, Robotics, Veterinary Science, Crime Scene Investigation, Paleontology, Engineering, Space, Biology, Chemistry, Oceanography, LEGO Robotics, Medicine, Programming, 3-D Printing, Drones and more.